opendocsg/opendoc-formsg-faq/ReadThisFirst.md

 ## What information sensitivity (ISF) can FormSG handle?

-FormSG is still undergoing an information sensitivity review.
-We have many safeguards in place, chief of which is the fact that we don't store data, and can likely support Sensitive High.
+FormSG's email mode has in-principle approval from SNDGO, the policy owner, that it can support Sensitive High data.

+FormSG's storage mode has similar approval for Sensitive Normal, and is still undergoing review for Sensitive High.

 ## What are some features of FormSG?